Julio César Chávez: Career in review

 Chávez won six world titles in three weight divisions: WBC Super Featherweight (1984), WBA Lightweight (1987), WBC Lightweight (1988), WBC Light Welterweight (1989), IBF Light Welterweight (1990) and WBC Light Welterweight (1994) for the second time.
 He was also awarded The Ring Lightweight Championship in 1988.
 World champions whom Chávez defeated include Jose Luis Ramírez, Rafael Limón, Rocky Lockridge, Meldrick Taylor, Roger Mayweather, Lonnie Smith, Sammy Fuentes, Héctor "Macho" Camacho, Juan Laporte, Edwin Rosario, Greg Haugen, Tony López, Giovanni Parisi, Joey Gamache and Frankie Randall, who had taken the WBC Light Welterweight belt from Chávez just four months earlier.
 He also lost to three champions: Frankie Randall, Oscar De La Hoya and Kostya Tszyu.
 He was held to a draw by two others: Pernell Whitaker and Miguel Ángel González.

 Chávez retired in his 25th year as a professional boxer with a record of 107 wins, 6 losses and 2 draws, with 86 knockouts and is considered one of the greatest fighters of all time.
-He holds records for most successful consecutive defenses of world titles (27), most title fights (37), most title-fight victories (31) and he is after Joe Louis (with 23) for most title defenses won by knockout (21).
+He holds records for most successful consecutive defenses of world titles (27), most title fights (37), most title-fight victories (31) and he is after Naoya Inoue (with 23) and Joe Louis (with 22) for most title fights won by knockout (21).
 His record was 89-0-1 going into his first loss to Frankie Randall and had an 87 fight win streak until his draw with Whitaker.
 He was ranked No. 50 on Ring Magazine's list of "100 greatest punchers of all time".
 As an in-fighter or "swarmer," Julio César Chávez was renowned specially for his devastating left hook and his extremely strong chin.
 Former heavyweight champion Mike Tyson, stated that Chávez was one of the greatest fighters of his generation and top five of all time from his point of view.
 Trainer Angelo Dundee said that Chávez had one of the strongest chins in boxing history.
 In 2002, The Ring ranked Chávez as the 18th greatest fighter of the last 80 years.
 On December 7, 2010, his induction to the International Boxing Hall of Fame was announced.